Page updated 16/12/2018

-Rosie Willis, haunted by the murder of her husband twelve years ago, cannot forgive or forget.
+Rosie Willis, haunted by the murder of her husband twelve years ago, cannot forget or forgive.
 Her teenage son John, who witnessed the killing, is headed towards a life of delinquency fuelled by revenge (the rock-strewn road that leads to the ranks of the Protestant paramilitaries).
 Then she meets charismatic born again preacher and an amateur boxing coach Billy McVea, who’s finding it harder than he hoped to forgive himself for his previous existence as a UVF hitman.
-For a while hope flickers in their shattered lives. http://www.northernirelandscreen.co.uk/catalogue/182/108/the-precious-blood-1996.aspx
+For a while hope flickers in their shattered lives.

 “Price, The” (1985) (360 mins) 6 part thriller.
 RTE/Channel 4 Mini-series.

 Aka “Der Preis des Reichtums“.

-Peter Barkworth, Harriet Walter, Derek Thompson, John Kavanagh, Adrian Dunbar and Susanna Reid.
+Peter Barkworth, Harriet Walter, Derek Thompson, Jimmy Bartley, John Kavanagh, Adrian Dunbar and Susanna Reid.